playliga/prototype/README.md

 ### Transcoding Videos

-Ideally, `.webm` format should be used for videos such as the one used in the landing page because `.mp4` has stuttering and performance issues.
+`.webm` format should be used for videos such as the one used in the landing page because `.mp4` has stuttering and performance issues.

 VP9 prefers to encode in two passes so the first pass compiles a log file with statistics about the video file which is then used in the second pass to make the video.